mubarakmayyeri/digit-recognition/README.md

 # Handwritten Digit Recognition with Conventional Neural Network(CNN)

 This project implements a convolutional neural network (CNN) to recognize handwritten digits from the MNIST dataset.
-The model is trained using Keras with TensorFlow as the backend.
-The trained model is then deployed using Streamlit, which allows users upload a image of a digit and get a prediction from the model.
+The model is trained using Keras with TensorFlow as the backend, and the trained model is then deployed using Streamlit, which allows users to upload an image of a digit and get a prediction from the model.

 Use the app - https://mubarakmayyeri-digit-recognition-cnn-main-syl3gi.streamlit.app/